Acumatica/Acumatica-Surveys/Installation & Setup Guide.md

 ## Setup Instructions for Installing the Acumatica Surveys package

 **Step One:** Download the customization package (AcumaticaSurveyPkg.zip) appropriate for your version of Acumatica.
-Curently we support versions:
+Curently, we support the following versions:

 **Acumatica 2019R2 (Build 19.208.0051 onward)**